 The Motor Maids hold a National Convention each July in a different part of North America.
 Motor Maids may only attend convention on a motorcycle.
 In 2015 the Motor Maids celebrated 75 years of continuous operation with approximately 1300 members.
 The conventions rotate between three Conventions Districts – West, Central and East.
 View the locations of past and scheduled Conventions at Motor Maids Conventions since 1940

 If a member has attended two national conventions and has ten consecutive active years of membership, she may apply for Life Membership.
 Silver Life Membership requires twenty-five years of active membership and attendance at five conventions.
 If ten conventions have been attended during fifty years of active membership, a Golden Life Membership may be awarded.

-After her twenty-five year tenure, Dot Robinson retired as President.
+After her twenty-five-year tenure, Dot Robinson retired as President.
 Dourine Hamilton of Wichita, Kansas, became the second President, and Mary Cutright of Chillicothe, Ohio, served as the third.
 Kathleen Anderson, Inver Grove Heights, Minnesota, was the fourth President, and Jeanne Deak, Chardon, Ohio, the fifth.
 Jan Barrett, Englewood, Florida, served as our 6th President.
-Brenda Hickling-Thatcher, Toledo, Ohio, served as our 7th president.
+Brenda Hickling-Thatcher, Toledo, Ohio, served as our seventh President.
 Susan Gibson, Goshen, Ohio served as our eighth President and our nineth President is Sandra Hinksman, Milton, Ontario.
 Jeanne, Jan and Susan remain active in club business serving as Executive Counselors.

 We now have members in almost every state in the US (including Hawaii and Alaska) and several Canadian Provinces.